ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 ```
 {: screen}

 You can also specify a larger boot volume capacity when you create an instance template from an image or snapshot.
-For example,
+See the following example.

 ```sh
 ibmcloud is instance template create tpl-1 vpc-1 us-south-1 bx2-2x8  cli-subnet-1 --image ubuntu-20-04-3-minimal-amd64-1 --boot-volume '{"name": "my-boot-vol1", "volume": {"capacity": 190, "profile": {"name": "general-purpose"}}}'